Judgmental at the start

 In some cases, we may have formed judgments to protect ourselves.
 For example, maybe we shared a deeply personal story with someone who gossiped about us later.
 It would be understandable if we said, “I can’t be vulnerable like that again.”

 So we decided not to open ourselves to any possibility of having any relationship with people whom we think are a similar type with those who hurt us.

 But closing ourselves off from support makes it hard to heal.
 If we’re rejecting people based on what someone else did, we have no room to grow.
 We’re denying ourselves the comfort that comes from a community that longs to wrap their arms around us.
 It’s not about hurting the people around us.
 It’s more about we’re only hurting ourselves.

 If we want to change our lives and invite kind, supportive people into it, we have to be willing to do something different.
 That means suspending judgment and giving people a chance to show them who we are.
 Don’t be afraid to open our hearts to someone new.

 This doesn’t mean we have to let everyone into our inner circle within five minutes of meeting them.
 Think of our hearts like a castle.
 Some people open the drawbridge and let anyone come walking into their lives straight away.
 Some people close their drawbridge and never invite another soul in.

 We don’t have to choose either these two extremes.
 There’s a third option – the middle one – which is to lower our drawbridge bit by bit.

 We just need to open ourselves little by little as time goes by.
 The people who care about us and genuinely want to be our friends will wait patiently for us to lower our drawbridge and let them in.
 These are the types of good people we should try to surround ourselves with.

-Besides, they themselves probably want to judge us too.
-Because, they probably have their own judgments about us as well.
-So, by taking time to get to know them, we’re also giving them chances to understand us.
+Besides, they probably want to judge us too.
+Because they probably have their own judgments about us as well.
+So, by taking the time to get to know them, we’re also giving them chances to understand us.
 If a friendship built between them and us, it will be a good one at the end.